scoulet/knowledge-base/digital_palace/TIL/2025-09-01 Auto Loader as a Built-in Small Files Compaction Strategy.md

 - Auto Loader leverages **incremental file discovery** (notification services or efficient listing).
 - Instead of producing one file per input, **optimized writes** coalesce into larger parquet files.
 - Compaction is “continuous”: you don’t wait for a massive batch job to catch up.
 - Downstream (silver/gold) layers consume already-compacted bronze, avoiding the small-files trap.
+- Auto Loader also maintains a **checkpoint of processed files**, ensuring that no file is missed and none is ingested twice.
+This reliability is critical when dealing with millions of incoming micro-files from uncontrolled producers.

 ## 🛠️ When to Use It
 - Vendors push data via **Kafka Connect → cloud object store**, and you can’t tune their batching.